OHDSI/Perseus/README.md

     cd vocabulary-db

-Install vocabulary archive and extract to vocabulary directory.
+Install vocabulary archive and extract to `vocabulary` directory.
+Full path `vocabulary-db/vocabulary`.

 Database deployment can take a long time if the dictionary size is large enough.